 First look and I knew this wasn’t going to be cheap, but then again I told myself it might be worth it if the food was good.
 Our host ordered the mix grill platter for 6 people which was a mash-up of different varieties of grilled meat.
 The platter had “Kabab Kobeedah Chicken” (BD 2.900), “Tikka Mast e Ghost” (BD.
 3.200), “Tikka Mast e Murg” (BD 2.900), “Joja Kabab” (BD 2.900), “Kabab Kobeedah Lamb” (BD 2.900) and each one of these were exceptional and appetizing.

-We also ordered “Khoresht Bamia” (BD 2.500) which was a chicken stew made with Okra that I did not particularly enjoy.
-The “3 colour rice” was nice and was basically three different rice dishes served in a single plate (White, Shoved & Zerishk Rice – BD.
+We also ordered, “Khoresht Bamia” (BD 2.500) which was a chicken stew made with Okra that I did not particularly enjoy.
+The “3 colour rice” was nice and was basically three different rice dishes served on a single plate (White, Shoved & Zerishk Rice – BD.
 1.300).

 The “Hummus” (BD.
 1.200) was great too but low on portions and the “Tabbouleh” (BD.
 1.200) had too much lime.
 Overall we were satisfied with the food, but the bill came to an eye-watering total of BD.
 44.800.
 I would stick to order the grills individually next time.